victronenergy/dynamic-ess/README.md

 - the charge speed of your battery
 - the discharge speed of your battery
 - your predicted consumption
+- the grid cost per kWh
+- the battery cost per kWh

 If all of these values are known, VRM can make a calculated optimum setpoint available via its application programming interface (API).
 The _dynamic ess_ node